Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Components of

 The main purpose of the subgoal generator is to propose subgoal candidates in every iteration of the planner loop.
-That is, given the current state $s$ of the environment it should output other states that are a few steps closer to the goal $g$.
+That is, given the current state $s$ of the environment it should output other states that are a few steps closer to goal $g$.

 We train a $k$-generator by extracting training data from successful trajectories.
 Let $s_0, s_1, \ldots, s_n$ be a trajectory that leads to the goal $s_n$.
 For every state $s_i$ we train the $k$-generator network to output the state $s_{i+k}$, exactly $k$ steps ahead.
 Provided with a dataset of trajectories, this is a supervised objective.
 Clearly, a state that is $k$ steps ahead does not need to be exactly $k$ steps closer to the solution, especially if the trajectories include noise or exploration.
-However, it is guaranteed to be at most $k$ steps closer, which allows setting reliable limits for the reachability checking.
+However, it is guaranteed to be at most $k$ steps closer, which enables reliable limits to be set for checking reachability.

-In a simple approach, $k$ is a hyperparameter that needs to be fixed, as proposed by \cite{czechowski2021subgoal}.
-However, this is a strong limitation if the environment exhibits the variable complexity problem.
+In a simple approach, $k$ is a hyperparameter that needs to be fixed, as proposed by \citep{czechowski2021subgoal}.
+However, this is a strong limitation if the environment exhibits a variable complexity problem.
 Therefore, \abbrv{} instead uses a set of generators, trained for different values of $k$.
 This way, the planner can adjust the expansion to match the local complexity of the problem.
 Additionally, training a set of generators can be easily parallelized.

 For our generators, we use the transformer architecture.
 The input state is encoded as a sequence of tokens, as described in \cite[Appendix C]{czechowski2021subgoal}.
 The network produces another sequence of tokens on the output, which is then decoded to a subgoal state.
-The output sequence is optimized for the highest joint probability with beam search -- the consecutive tokens are sampled iteratively and a fixed number of locally best sequences passes to the next iteration.
-This way, the generator allows sampling of a diverse set of subgoals by adjusting the beam width and sampling temperature.
+The output sequence is optimized for the highest joint probability with beam search: the consecutive tokens are sampled iteratively and a fixed number of locally best sequences passes to the next iteration.
+This way, the generator enables sampling of a diverse set of subgoals by adjusting the beam width and sampling temperature.
 The exact number of the subgoals that the generators output are given in Appendix \ref{appendix:hyperparameters}.